 What should you look for when hiring a warehouse manager?
-Beyond the necessary skills and training they should obviously have, candidates for the position of warehouse manager should possess these five character traits: Meticulous, technologically sophisticated, authoritative, organized and calm under pressure.
+Beyond the necessary technical skills and training they should obviously have, candidates for the position of warehouse manager should possess these five character traits: Technologically sophisticated, meticulous, authoritative, organized, and calm under pressure.
 Why are these traits so important in this type of worker?
 We will go in depth on the reasons for each one below.TECHNOLOGICALLY SOPHISTICATED

-Authoritative.
 Your warehouse manager needs to wear many hats as they do their job.
 An important one is supervisor.
 They must be able to work well with employees and help them be as productive as possible.
-This means passing on key responsibilities and making employees accountable for getting their jobs done accurately and in a timely manner.
-Using barcode scanners and warehouse management software, employees can make this task easier.
-It allows employees to do more and your warehouse manager to monitor their progress and even correct mistakes when they pop up.ORGANIZED
+This means delegating key responsibilities to them and making employees accountable for getting their jobs done accurately and in a timely manner.
+Using barcode scanners and warehouse management software can make this task easier for employees.
+It allows them to do more and it also allows your warehouse manager to monitor their progress and even correct mistakes when they pop up.ORGANIZED

-Calm under pressure.
-When things go wrong on your company’s supply chain or in your warehouse, your warehouse manager needs to take care of them swiftly and confidently.
-If they have the right resources and are sure of what they’re doing, they should be able to handle anything.
+When things go wrong somewhere along your company’s supply chain or in your warehouse, your warehouse manager needs to take care of them swiftly and confidently.
+If they have the right resources and are sure of what they are doing, they should be able to handle anything.
 Warehouse management software can give them that extra boost of confidence they need to handle any emergency and quickly resolve small issues that come up before they erupt into wider problems.